 Another good question.
-For over 3 years now I have been a listening volunteer a leading UK charity that helps people deal with everything from loneliness to suicidal thoughts and everything in between.
-This has involved over 30 hours of training together with annual ongoing training.
+For nearly 4 years now I was a listening volunteer with a leading UK charity that helps people deal with everything from loneliness to suicidal thoughts and everything in between.
+This involved over 30 hours of training together with annual ongoing training.

-The relevance to my work as a life coach is this – a lot of the time when I take a phone call from a member of the public what I try to do is understand where they are now, what issues they’re facing and where they would like to be.
+The relevance to my work as a life coach is this – a lot of the time when I took a phone call from a member of the public what I tried to do is understand where they were now, what issues they were facing and where they would like to be.
 A lot of this revolves around understanding and picking apart such concepts as the narratives we’re exposed to, our expectations of and for ourselves.
 Another key aspect can be the locus of control which is the degree to which we feel we are in control of our own lives.

 I’m well aware of the fact that I could easily be some kind of snake oil salesman, an imposter without a clue.
 This is why all potential clients have a free phone/Skype call with me where you can ask me any question you like.
 I want you to feel confident that I am competent and able to help you with compassion, honesty and professionalism.

 So do I have my own act together?